videosdk-live/videosdk-docs/flutter_docs/guide/video-and-audio-calling-api-sdk/quick-start.md

 }
 ```

-- Add the `_onWillPopScope()` which will handle the meeting leave part on back press.
+- Add the `_onWillPopScope()` which will handle the meeting leave on back button click.

 ```js title="meeting_screen.dart"
 class _MeetingScreenState extends State<MeetingScreen> {